 It’s clear that Roland was a hero to Germans, but it’s not entirely clear WHY the Roland statues were erected.

-The most common and accepted explanation is that Roland Statues were a sign of autonomy or market rights.
+The most common and accepted explanation is that Roland Statues signify autonomy or market rights.
 The citizens of these Free Cities could hold Markets and uphold the laws without interference from above.
-They answered only to the Emperor… and not a local Prince, and not necessarily to the Church.
+They answered only to the Emperor, not a local Prince, and not necessarily to the Church.

 But why Roland?
-The Two-Sword Doctrine goes like this… God left two swords on earth to protect Christianity.
-They Pope got one to protect the spiritual, and the Emperor Charlemagne was in charge of the secular.
-Charlemagne passed his sword to Roland, who now holds Durandal (the God Given sword) as a symbol of Imperial law.
-THIS explains why many Roland statues face the church.
-A reminder of secular power.
+The Two-Sword Doctrine states that God left two swords on earth to protect Christianity.
+The Pope received one to protect the spiritual, and the Emperor Charlemagne received the second to protect the secular.
+Charlemagne passed his sword to Roland, who now holds Durandal (the God-given sword) as a symbol of Imperial law.
+This explains why many Roland statues face the church—a reminder of secular power.

 Roland Statue in Riga- dalbera from Paris, France, CC BY 2.0 via Wikimedia Commons

-In the end, perhaps spending time worrying about the details isn’t really important, not everything needs an explanation.
-(Granted, this is a bit frustrating for people like me who spend a lot of time asking “why”).
-The representation of Freedom… of Strength… is enough to make Roland a worthy protector of any city.
+In the end, maybe worrying about the details isn’t important; not everything needs an explanation.
+(Granted, this is a bit frustrating for people like me who spend a lot of time asking “why.”)
+The representation of Freedom of Strength is enough to make Roland a worthy protector of any city.

 Roland Statue in Nordhausen